Raven737/About_me/README.md

 <h2>Front-end Developer / React JS</h2>
 <p>
-Currently, I am focused on learning JavaScript and React with the goal of becoming a skilled React developer.
+&emsp;Currently, I am focused on learning JavaScript and React with the goal of becoming a skilled React developer.
 I am actively working on self-improvement, taking courses, and completing practical tasks to gain more practical experience.
 My goal is to become a skilled React developer and contribute to the development of high-quality and scalable web applications.
 I believe that my perseverance, discipline, and ability to work in a team will help me achieve my goals in software development.
 </p>
 <hr>
 <h2>My skills:</h2>